Po-Jen/NTU_BeeBot/README.md

 Then you probably don't have the access because your user is not in the dialout group, type:

 	sudo adduser <username> dialout

+**The original repo**
+Most of the driver code is from https://github.com/MalcolmMielle/Tobot